Taiwoogbonyomi/my-github-bible-quiz/README.md

 - The website is designed to be used on different screen sizes.
 - The responsiveness of the website was first tested by chrome developer tools.
 - Different breakpoints where used to view the website.
-- Next to this the website was viewed on different devices: laptop, tablet and smartphones.
+- Next to this, the website was viewed on different devices: laptop, tablet and smartphones.

 ## Validator testing
 1. HTML